Harris English: PGA Tour

 As a PGA Tour rookie in 2012, English made 22 of 27 cuts with three top ten finishes, and earned over $1.18 million to keep his tour card.
 He secured his first victory in 2013, at the FedEx St. Jude Classic in Memphis in June.
 Later in the year, English won for the second time at the OHL Classic at Mayakoba.
-A final round 65 taking him to a four stroke win over Brian Stuard.
+A final round 65 took him to a four stroke win over Brian Stuard.

 In February 2015, English held the co-lead at the 54-hole stage of the Farmers Insurance Open, alongside J. B. Holmes.
 In the final round, he made a birdie at the 72nd hole to join a four-man sudden-death playoff with Holmes, Jason Day and Scott Stallings.
 At the first playoff hole, English played his lay-up into the thick rough and could only make par on the par-five 18th hole, where he was eliminated alongside Stallings.

 In January 2021, English won the Sentry Tournament of Champions at Kapalua Resort in Hawaii.
 He won in a playoff over Joaquín Niemann.
 English qualified for the tournament, usually reserved for winners on Tour in the previous year, due to having qualified for the 2020 Tour Championship and the relaxation of the entry requirements due to the disruption caused by COVID-19 to the 2019–20 PGA Tour season.